swiss-territorial-data-lab/proj-hetres/README.md

 python scripts/image_processing/filter_images.py
 ```

-Those code lines performs the following tasks:
+Those code lines perform the following tasks:

 1. The yearly NDVI differences are downloaded from waldmonitoring.ch.
-2. The LiDAR points cloud are subsampled to have a similar density as the swisstopo product swissSURFACE3D.
+2. The LiDAR point clouds are subsampled to have a similar density as the swisstopo product swissSURFACE3D.
 3. The true orthophoto tiles are subsampled to have a similar spatial resolution as the swisstopo product SWISSIMAGE RS.

 The second and third steps are facultative.
 The whole project can be run on the original or subsampled data.

 ### Tree segmentation from LiDAR point cloud
-LAS point cloud segmentation in individual trees is performed using the Digital Forestry Toolbox on Matlab/Octave:
+The segmentation of trees in the LAS point cloud is performed using the Digital Forestry Toolbox on Matlab/Octave:
 * Go to Matthew Parkan's GitHub: https://mparkan.github.io/Digital-Forestry-Toolbox/
 * Download the Digital Forestry Toolbox
 * Unzip the files in the script folder `/scripts/`